SharkSnack/shiren-2/content/dungeons/shuten-trail-hard.md

 ### Mountain Cave (3-4F)

-Piko Hammer and Slug make an appearance starting on 3F.
+Piko Hammer and Sluggy make an appearance starting on 3F.

 Piko Hammer's attacks deal \~10 damage if you don't have a shield equipped.

-Slugs appear between 3\~5F, and can lower Shiren's strength with their licks,<br/>
+Sluggys appears between 3\~5F, and can lower Shiren's strength with their licks,<br/>
 so use projectiles to defeat them from a distance if possible.

 There's a 30% chance for Golden Stairs to be hidden in a wall between 3\~6F.<br/>